jolejarz/neural-network-c/README.md

 ## Seven-Segment Display

 The seven-segment display is a ubiquitous device for rendering the ten decimal digits 0 through 9.
 For the purposes of this example, consider a seven-segment display as rendering the sixteen hexadecimal digits 0 through 9 and A through F. Since there are seven segments to the display, and since each segment can be either lit or not lit, each hexadecimal digit's representation on the display can be specified as a sequence of seven bits.
 We would like to train a neural network to convert the seven-bit representation of the hexadecimal digit from the display to the same digit's four-bit binary representation.
 The network that we use is a four-layer perceptron, where each of the three hidden layers contains thirteen units.
 The output layer contains five units, where one unit is an indicator and is equal to zero if the input vector maps onto one of the sixteen hexadecimal digits and one otherwise.
 If the indicator unit equals zero, then the remaining four units of the output vector encode the hexadecimal digit's binary representation.
-The construction and training of the network is done in the file **seven-segment_display.c**.
+The construction and training of the network is done using full-batch gradient descent in the file **seven-segment_display.c**.
+In the file **seven-segment_display_mb.c**, mini-batch gradient descent is performed, where each batch consists of sixteen input-output pairs.

 ## LeNet5 Architecture

 As a simple example that uses the library for computer vision, in the file **LeNet5.c**, we construct ten input-output pairs, where each input matrix is a 32x32 image representing one of the ten decimal digits.
 We then train the model to classify each manually written image as one of the ten decimal digits.
-The file **LeNet5_omp.c** performs the same training with multithreaded parallelization using OpenMP.
+The file **LeNet5_omp.c** performs the same training with multithreaded parallelization using OpenMP, and the file **LeNet5_sgd.c** uses stochastic gradient descent.

 ## One-Unit Time Delay